 It also helps reduce the risk of gum disease such as gingivitis or periodontitis.

 Lessen orofacial pain.

 Can be helpful in reducing the risk of cysts, tumors, and jaw damage.

-During your visit the dentist will examine your wisdom teeth and determine if there is any way to save it.
+During your visit, the dentists at Simcoe Smile Dental will examine your wisdom teeth and determine if there is any way to save it.
 Necessary x-rays will be needed to check the positions and state of the wisdom teeth under the gum line.
 Before we remove your wisdom teeth, we will take your health problems into consideration and customize a suitable treatment for you.

 Before removing the teeth, we will administer local anesthesia so you will feel no pain.

 Do eat soft foods and drink plenty of fluids.